arruda/ScaPi/README.md

 # ScaPi Client
 The ScaPi Client is executed by the students (the users) and it presents the means for interacting with the game.
 More information can be seen in it's [README](/client/README.md) file.

+# ScaPi Editor
+The ScaPi Editor is an app that provides simple GUI for creating new boards (used on the ScaPi Server).
+More information can be seen in it's [README](/editor/README.md) file.

 # License
 This project is distributed under the MIT license.
 See `LICENSE` file for more details.